sunfounder/sunfounder-create-agent/docs/source/linux.rst

 .. image:: media/image27.png
     :align: center

-6. Exit SunFounderCreateAgent: Click the small SunFounderCreateAgent icon in the taskbar of the Raspberry Pi and select \"Quit\" to exit.
+6. Exit SunFounder Create Agent: Click the small SunFounder Create Agent icon in the taskbar of the Raspberry Pi and select \"Quit\" to exit.

 .. image:: media/image28.png